endeavourhealth/InformationManager/Transforms/README.md

 Place the OPCSChapters.txt file in the same directory.
 This contains the alhabetical chapter names and terms

 Place the ICD1- NHS Trud provided ICD10-5-0  files in the relevant subfolders without change of name

+Place the unified pathology list folders as sub folders without chanfge of name

 N.B.
 The opcs 4 and ICD10 complex maps are part of the relevant RF2 Snomed release.